-This gnocchi with lighter tomato cream sauce only takes a few minutes to put together but tastes like it took hours!
-Simple, quick and delicious.
+This gnocchi with lighter tomato cream sauce only takes about 10 minutes to prepare and is so simple, quick and delicious.

 I’ll get back to actual baked stuff next week, but for now, I just had to share this gnocchi with you.